-A colorful, delicious, nutritious, no-fuss dish is perfect for crazy-busy nights or when company is coming.
-One-pan Blueberry Pork Chops, a restaurant-quality meal at home!
+A healthy, easy baked pork chop recipe, perfect for crazy-busy nights or when company is coming.
+One-pan Baked Blueberry Pork Chops, a delicious restaurant-quality meal at home!

 Baked Blueberry Pork Chops

-In the spirit of bringing families to the table, Blueberry Pork Chops are ready in about 30 minutes, leaving time for the other things that we want to do.
+In the spirit of bringing families to the table, Blueberry Pork Chops is a recipe that’s ready in about 30 minutes, leaving time for the other things that we want to do (like actually sit down and read a book or play a game with the kids).

 With pork, a 3-ounce portion (about the size of a deck of cards) is an excellent source of protein and several B vitamins.
 These energy-boosters help you manage your hectic nights and appealing, good-for-you foods make you feel even better.